ENTS-Source/SuperSimon/protocol.md

 ## SuperSimon Protocol
 A communication protocol for a "Simon Says" game developed by [ENTS](http://ents.ca).
 This communication protocol is intended to be used between a Raspberry Pi and Teensy (as a client).
 A raw version (that may be outdated) can be found [here](https://gist.github.com/turt2live/5d5c14111c8e7933a21f) as a text file.

+*DEV NOTE:* Timing won't work, needs to be reviewed.

 ### Definitions

 - `Game` - A round where the user must press a sequence of buttons in the specified order